swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 Next, move in Category and Product into the first two cells of the third row.
 Set expand to horizontal.

-Add Gross Amount to the bottom cell of the second column
+Add Gross Amount to the bottom cell of the second column.

 ![](screenshots/add-gross-amount-dimension.PNG)